-Because of his broad experience in litigation and business matters, Mike also often serves a senior counselor to other lawyers in the firm and their clients.
-Mike was selected as a Fellow of the New Hampshire Bar Foundation, has been designated as a certified neutral for the New Hampshire Superior Court’s Alternative Dispute Resolution Program, and holds an AV (the highest) Martindale-Hubbell rating as determined by his peers in the New Hampshire legal community.
+Mike was designated as a Fellow of the New Hampshire Bar Foundation and has served on a pro bono basis as a certified neutral for the New Hampshire Superior Court’s Alternative Dispute Resolution Program since its founding.
+He holds an AV (the highest) Martindale-Hubbell rating as determined by his peers in the New Hampshire legal community.
 He has served as a Director of the Municipal Law Section of the New Hampshire Bar, and is also a member of the Environmental Law Section and the New Hampshire Title Association.

-Mike’s history of community service, together with that of Charlie Tucker sets the tone for the firm’s commitment.
-Mike served as a Navy Reservist, retiring as a Captain after 28 years of service, including selection to command two New England JAG units.
+Mike’s history of community service, like that of Charlie Tucker, set the tone for the firm’s commitment.
+Mike served as a Navy Reservist, retiring as a Captain after 28 years of service.
 He served on the Board of Directors of the Greater Seacoast United Way for six years, twice receiving the Presidential Service Award.
 Mike’s lifelong interest in history lead to a six year stint on the Board of Trustees and as Vice President and Secretary of the Strawberry Banke Museum in Portsmouth.
-Mike served on the Board of Directors of the Exeter Chamber of Commerce and chaired their Economic Development Committee.
-Mike currently serves as a Community Liason with the Workforce Housing Coalition of the Seacoast and is an active advocate for increasing housing opportunities in the Seacoast.
-Mike resides with his wife, Diane, in Newington, N.H.
+Mike served on the Board of Directors of the Exeter Chamber of Commerce, chaired their Economic Development Committee and he currently serves on the Town of Newington Economic Development Committee.
+As a Community Liason with the Workforce Housing Coalition of the Seacoast, Mike has been an active advocate for increasing housing opportunities in the Seacoast.
+Mike resides with his wife, Diane, in Newington.
 They are very proud of the achievements of their adult daughters, Sarah and Kerry.